mirzaakhena/sse/README.md

 ```

 ## How to start sending the message to client?
 We can just simply put the message under channel.
-Make sure the messageChan is instantiate before by call the handshake first, before we can use it.
+Make sure the messageChan is instantiate before.
 ```
 messageChan <- "Hello"
 ```

 ## How to implement SSE Client with go?
 First we initialize the http client and prepare the handshake API to server